jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) a corrupt practice who wilfully contravenes section 205A; and (b) an illegal practice who contravenes section 205A in any other case.

-### 205C Maximum amount of candidate's total election expenses
+### 205C Maximum amount of candidate’s total election expenses
-(1) The total election expenses of a candidate in respect of any regulated period must not exceed— (a) $34,800 (or such other amount as is prescribed by the Governor-General by Order in Council under section 266A), in the case of a candidate at a general election; and
+(1) The total election expenses of a candidate in respect of any regulated period for a general election must not exceed the amount published on the Electoral Commission’s internet site under section 266A.
-  (b) $69,500 (or such other amount as is prescribed by the Governor-General by Order in Council under section 266A), in the case of a candidate at a by-election.
+(2) The total election expenses of a candidate in respect of any regulated period for a by-election must not exceed the amount published on the Electoral Commission’s internet site under section 266A.
-(2) The amounts in subsection (1) are inclusive of goods and services tax.
+(3) The amounts published on the Electoral Commission’s internet site are inclusive of goods and services tax.

 ### 205D Apportionment of advertising expenses for publication of candidate advertisement both before and during regulated period
 (1) This section applies if a candidate advertisement—